-- Eliminate apostrophes, commas, periods and hyphens. - Write the name of the estate or trust in the space provided. - Write the name and title of the fiduciary in the space provided. - Write the address in the space provided, including street and building name and number, apartment or suite numbers, city name and city or provincial codes. - Write only the name of the country in the space provided for the city or post office. - Do not include any entries in the state or ZIP code spaces on the PA-41, Fiduciary Income Tax Return.
+- Eliminate apostrophes, commas, periods and hyphens. - · Use all capital letters to write all lines. - Write the name of the estate or trust in the space provided. - Write the name and title of the fiduciary in the space provided. - Write the address in the space provided, including street and building name and number, apartment or suite numbers, city name and city or provincial codes. - Write only the name of the country in the space provided for the city or post office. - Write OC in the entry space for state to indicate out-of-country. - Leave the ZIP code spaces on the PA-41, Fiduciary Income Tax Return, blank.